Welcome to the Costume Contest!

 About Pre-Recorded Sound

 There will be NO live-mikes on the stage.
 Any dialogue/music must be pre-recorded and brought to the rehearsal so that the DJ may test the file and copy it over.
-You can bring your files on CD-ROM or a USB drive (the latter is preferred).
-Please use the MP3 format for your recording and, if possible, also include a copy in WAV format.
+You can bring your files on CD-ROM or a USB drive, although USB drive is strongly preferred.
+If possible, please bring the file in both MP3 and WAV format.
 Gremlins happen and sometimes, computers get finicky.

 How To Enter – Online Entry Form Now Available!